Who's Who in Musicals: G

 Actor, singer, dancer

 Small in stature but blessed with massive talent, Grey has long been a Broadway favorite.
 The son of comic Mickey Katz, Grey starred in the early TV musical version of Jack and the Beanstalk (1956).
 He built a solid reputation in nightclubs and The Littlest Revue (1956) before taking over the leads in Broadway's Stop The World - I Want To Get Off (1963) and Half a Sixpence (1965).
 He rocked Broadway as the original Emcee in John Kander and Fred Ebb's Cabaret (1966), a role which brought him a Tony, an Academy Award, and a permanent place in musical theatre and film history.
 With a performance that was simultaneously chilling and irresistible, he captured the the character as no one else has.
 Grey became the third person to win both the Tony and the Oscar for a musical role -- to date only Yul Brynner and Rex Harrison have achieved the same double honor.

 Grey triumphed portraying George M. Cohan in George M!
-(1968) and gave acclaimed performances in two prestigious flops playing King Charles in Goodtime Charley (1975) and Jacabowsky in Jerry Herman's The Grand Tour (1979).
+(1968) and gave acclaimed performances in two prestigious flops playing King Charles in Goodtime Charley (1975) and Jacobowsky in Jerry Herman's The Grand Tour (1979).
 He won fresh acclaim starring in a 1987 revival of Cabaret, and garnered fresh praise as the self-effacing Amos in the smash 1997 revival of Chicago.
 Grey returned to Broadway as the original amoral "Wizard of Oz" in Wicked (2003), and portrayed "Moonface Martin" in a hit revival of Anything Goes (2011).
 Father of film star Jennifer Grey, in 2015 Joel surprised some fans by announcing his homosexuality.